ilhomjon-dev/polytechnew/wp-content/plugins/tutor-pro/readme.txt

 = 2.1.8 - March 1, 2023

 New: Introduced ChatGPT integration for content generation
 Improvement: Missing translation strings for dynamic texts like date has been added
 Fix: In Q&A, student reply to emails were being sent back to the student instead of the instructor
 Fix: For built-in emails, placeholder texts in email message content for Email to Students were not being replaced with values
-Fix: Admins were unable to delete course reviews from the list on the "LMS Reports" page of the Admin panel
+Fix: Admins were unable to delete course reviews from the list on the “LMS Reports” page of the Admin panel

 = 2.1.7 - February 14, 2023